Developing apps with AI features

 event

-When the user first opens the container, Slack will send the assistant_thread_started
+When the user first opens the container, Slack sends the assistant_thread_started

 event along with the context